xindalcy/frp/README.md

 ### Authenticating the Client

-There are 2 authentication methods to authenticate frpc with frps.
+There are 2 authentication methods to authenticate ydrdc with frps.

 You can decide which one to use by configuring `authentication_method` under `[common]` in `frpc.ini` and `frps.ini`.

-Configuring `authenticate_heartbeats = true` under `[common]` will use the configured authentication method to add and validate authentication on every heartbeat between frpc and frps.
+Configuring `authenticate_heartbeats = true` under `[common]` will use the configured authentication method to add and validate authentication on every heartbeat between ydrdc and frps.

-Configuring `authenticate_new_work_conns = true` under `[common]` will do the same for every new work connection between frpc and frps.
+Configuring `authenticate_new_work_conns = true` under `[common]` will do the same for every new work connection between ydrdc and frps.

 #### Token Authentication

 When specifying `authentication_method = token` under `[common]` in `frpc.ini` and `frps.ini` - token based authentication will be used.

-Make sure to specify the same `token` in the `[common]` section in `frps.ini` and `frpc.ini` for frpc to pass frps validation
+Make sure to specify the same `token` in the `[common]` section in `frps.ini` and `frpc.ini` for ydrdc to pass frps validation

 #### OIDC Authentication